-Section 4108 of the Affordable Care Act authorized grants to States to provide incentives to Medicaid beneficiaries of all ages who participate in prevention programs and demonstrate changes in health risk and outcomes, including the adoption of healthy behaviors.
+Section 4108 of the Affordable Care Act authorized grants to States to provide incentives to Medicaid beneficiaries of all ages who participated in prevention programs and demonstrated changes in health risk and outcomes, including the adoption of healthy behaviors.

-The initiatives or programs are to be “comprehensive, evidence-based, widely available, and easily accessible.”
-The programs must use relevant evidence-based research and resources.
-An application by a State for a grant under the program must address one or more of the following prevention goals: tobacco cessation, controlling or reducing weight, lowering cholesterol, lowering blood pressure, and avoiding the onset of diabetes or in the case of a diabetic, improving the management of the condition.
+The initiatives or programs were to be “comprehensive, evidence-based, widely available, and easily accessible.”
+The programs must have used relevant evidence-based research and resources.
+An application by a State for a grant under the program must have addressed one or more of the following prevention goals: tobacco cessation, controlling or reducing weight, lowering cholesterol, lowering blood pressure, and avoiding the onset of diabetes or in the case of a diabetic, improving the management of the condition.

 The Participating States

 Select anywhere on the map below to view the interactive version

 There were 10 states participating in the Medicaid Incentives for the Prevention of Chronic Diseases Model.
 To view an interactive map of this Model, visit the Where Innovation is Happening page, and select this model from the drop-down menu on the left side of the page.